A Bernstein type theorem for minimal hypersurfaces via Gauss maps: Introduction

 The original Bernstein theorem says that each entire minimal graph in $\R^3$ must be a plane.
 The Bernstein theorem can be generalized to high dimensions as follows: each entire minimal graph in $\R^{n+1}$ must be a plane provided $n\le7$, which were achieved by successive efforts of W. Fleming \cite{F}, E. De Giorgi \cite{DG}, F. J. Almgren \cite{Al}, and finally completely settled by J. Simons \cite{Si}.
 For $n\ge8$, Bombieri-De Giorgi-Giusti provided a counterexample by constructing a nontrivial entire minimal graph in $\R^{n+1}$, whose tangent cone at infinity is a vertical stable minimal cone, a non-warped product of a Simons' cone and line.
 Under some conditions on graphic functions, all entire minimal graphs could be affine (see \cite{EH,M}).
 In particular, all minimal graphs are stable minimal hypresurfaces.
 In $\R^3$, all oriented complete stable minimal surfaces in $\R^3$ are affine plane shown by Fischer-Colbrie and Schoen \cite{FS}, and do Carmo-Peng \cite{DP}.
 For $n\le 5$, with integral curvature estimates Schoen-Simon-Yau proved that all oriented complete stable minimal hypersurfaces with Euclidean volume growth in $\R^{n+1}$ must be affine \cite{SSY}.
 With the embedded condition, Schoen-Simon can show it for the case $n\le 6$ by their regularity theorem \cite{SS}.

 Let $M$ be an $n$-dimensional smooth oriented complete minimal hypersurface in $\R^{n+1}$.
 The Ruh-Vilms theorem tells us that the Gauss map $\g:\ M\rightarrow\S^n$ is a harmonic map \cite{RV}.
 In \cite{So1}, Solomon showed that if $S$ is an area-minimizing hypersurface in $\R^{n+1}$ with $\p S=0$, the first Betti number of reg$S$ vanishes and the Gauss map of $S$ omits some neighborhood of $\S^{n-2}$ in $\S^n$, then each component of spt$S$ is a hyperplane.
 The condition on the first Betti number is necessary by the example of Simons' cones (see also section 6 in \cite{So1} for instance).
-In \cite{JXY}, Jost-Xin-Yang found a maximal open convex supporting subset $\S^n\setminus\overline{\S}^{n-1}_+$ of $\S^n$.
-Here $\overline{\S}^{n-1}_+$ is the hemisphere of $\S^{n-1}$ defined by
+In \cite{JXY}, Jost-Xin-Yang found a maximal open convex supporting subset $\S^n\setminus\overline{\S}^{n-1}_+$ of $\S^n$, where $\overline{\S}^{n-1}_+$ is the hemisphere of $\S^{n-1}$ in $\S^n$.
 They constructed a smooth bounded strictly convex function on any compact set $K$ in $\S^n\setminus\overline{\S}^{n-1}_+$, and then studied the regularity of harmonic maps to $K$.
 As an application, they got a Bernstein type theorem as follows (see Theorem 6.5 in \cite{JXY}). \begin{theorem} Let $M^n\subset\R^{n+1}$ be a complete minimal embedded hypersurface with Euclidean volume growth.
 Assume that there is a positive constant $C$, such that for arbitrary $y\in M$ and $R>0$, the Neumann-Poincar$\mathrm{\acute{e}}$ inequality

 holds for each function $v\in C^\infty(\mathbf{B}_R(y))$, where $\mathbf{B}_R(y)$ is the ball in $\R^{n+1}$ with the radius $R$ and centered at $y$, $\bar{v}_{R,y}$ is the average value of $v$ on $\mathbf{B}_R(y)$.
 If the image under the Gauss map omits a neighborhood of $\overline{\S}^{n-1}_+$, then $M$ has to be an affine linear space. \end{theorem}